DappCoderr/Cadence-fun-frontend/public/modules/Module 5/Lesson 7.md

 ---
-title: Lesson 7 - enum with Structs
+Lesson 7 - enum with Structs
 ---

 In the previous lessons, we learned about structure for organizing data and enums for restricting variable values.
 Now, let's see how to combine these to create a super-efficient knight ️⚔️!